 Keep in mind that because it’s before thyroid therapy, ALL of these dots are with a Free T4 below or just below reference range.

 You are not going to see TSH rise in CeH on thyroid therapy unless a person is underdosed.

-Why does the TSH rise in tertiary hypothyroidism?
+Why does the TSH sometimes rise above reference in tertiary (hypothalamic) CeH?

 These patients’ pituitary gland can still independently sense the low T4.
 The pituitary is doing everything it can to secrete TSH.
 It’s even secreting more than it should at that level of TSH given their Free T4 is almost in reference range.
 It looks like abnormal TSH in another way, too much TSH.

 But here’s the difference — the high TSH is not going to be very bioactive if TRH from the hypothalamus is low, so it can’t stimulate a thyroid enough, if the thyroid gland is healthy.

 Non-bioactive is not only incapable of stimulating TSH receptors on the thyroid, but it also can’t stimulate TSH receptors on the pituitary gland that it uses to adjust TSH levels.
 This was discovered in the early 2000s.
 It is called the TSH ultrashort feedback loop.
 Most people see this feedback loop as TSH-suppressive, but it can also inflate TSH by the same logic and mechanism.

 This happens because the pituitary can’t sense enough bioactive TSH floating around.
 Therefore, it is secreting more TSH than it normally would.

 How can one discern tertiary hypo?